grpc/grpc.io/content/docs/_index.md

 Welcome to the developer documentation for gRPC.
 Here you can learn about key gRPC concepts, find quick starts, reference material, and tutorials for all our [supported languages](languages), and more.
-If you’re new to gRPC we recommend that you read [What is gRPC?](guides) to find out more about our system and how it works.
+If you’re new to gRPC we recommend that you read [Introduction to gRPC](what-is-grpc/introduction) to find out more about our system and how it works.
 Or if you want to see gRPC in action first, visit the [Quick Start](quickstart) for your favourite language.